sdesabbata/r-for-geographic-data-science/docs/index.md

 ### Instructor {-}

 You can now reproduce R for Geographic Data Science using [Docker](https://www.docker.com/).
 First [install Docker](https://docs.docker.com/get-docker/) on your system, [install Git](https://git-scm.com/downloads) if not already installed, and [clone this repository from GitHub](https://github.com/sdesabbata/r-for-geographic-data-science).
-You can then either build the sdesabbata/r-for-geographic-data-science image running the `src/Docker_Build.sh` script in the root directory of the repository or simply [pull the latest sdesabbata/r-for-geographic-data-science image from the Docker Hub](https://hub.docker.com/repository/docker/sdesabbata/r-for-geographic-data-science).
+You can then either build the sdesabbata/r-for-geographic-data-science image running the `src/Docker_Build.sh` script you can find in the [repository](https://github.com/sdesabbata/r-for-geographic-data-science) or simply [pull the latest sdesabbata/r-for-geographic-data-science image from the Docker Hub](https://hub.docker.com/repository/docker/sdesabbata/r-for-geographic-data-science).

-You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `src/Docker_Make.sh` (`src/Docker_Make_WinPowerShell.sh` on Windows using PowerShell) from the repository folder.
-The script will instantiate a Docker container for the sdesabbata/r-for-geographic-data-science image, bind mount the repository folder to the container and execute `src/Make.R` on the container, clearing and re-making all the materials.
+You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `src/Docker_Make.sh` (`src/Docker_Make_WinPowerShell.sh` on Windows using PowerShell).
+The script will instantiate a Docker container for the `sdesabbata/r-for-geographic-data-science` image, bind mount the repository folder to the container and execute `src/Make.R` on the container, clearing and re-making all the materials.
 The data used in the materials can be re-created from the original open data using the scripts in `src/utils`, as described in `data/README.md`.

 For instance, in a unix-based system like Linux or Mac OS, you can reproduce R for Geographic Data Science using the following four commands: